Info

 DevGameClub@gmail.com

-Welcome to Dev Game Club, where this week we return to our series on Baldur's Gate with an interview with James Ohlen, who was lead designer on the title.
+Welcome to Dev Game Club, where this week we continue our series on Final Fantasy VI.
+Tim catches up and fails to save the world, so we talk about making it work, in the ashes, as we got the band back together, before turning to listener feedback.
 Dev Game Club looks at classic video games and plays through them over several episodes, providing commentary.

 Next time: